IBM-Cloud/jpetstore-kubernetes/README.md

 ### Create Kubernetes secrets

 Next, use the `kubectl` command to allow your Kubernetes cluster access to the secrets you just created.
-This will allow it to access the visual recognition and Twilio services:
+This will allow it to access the JPetStore frontend and Twilio services:

 ```bash
 # from the jpetstore-kubernetes directory